dmbaturin/blog.baturin.org/content/ocaml-intro.md

 As you remember, all expressions have types, so when `print_endline "hello world"` is evaluated, the result of evaluation must have some type.
 A function in OCaml cannot &ldquo;return nothing&rdquo;.
-Since many functions are used just for their side effects and cannot produce any useful values, some type must have been invented just to have them comply with the &ldquo;all values have types&rdquo; rules.
+Since many functions are used just for their side effects and don't produce any useful values, some type must have been invented just to have them comply with the &ldquo;all values have types&rdquo; rule.

 The `unit` type is a type that has only one value, and it was invented specially for this purpose.
 Its only possible value is a constant written `()`.